- PrintArticle Summary

 Other Detox Products and Why There's No Substitute

 Benzodiazepines like diazepam and chlordiazepoxide are the most used medications for alcohol withdrawal.
-However, if you are performing a detox for drug test, these medications should be avoided because of their long elimination half lives.
+However, if you are performing a detox for a drug test, these medications should be avoided because of their long elimination half-lives.
 It may take several days for the drugs to be eliminated in your system.
-Lorazepam, another benzodiazepine, has a shorter half life compared to the aforementioned drugs.
+Lorazepam, another benzodiazepine, has a shorter half-life compared to the aforementioned drugs.
 Oxazepam is another drug that is also indicated for alcoholics with severe liver damage.

-Clonidine is a FDA-approved medication for the treatment of opiate withdrawal.
-It does not produce opiod intoxication like other opiods, and the FDA does not classify this drug as habit-forming.
+Clonidine is an FDA-approved medication for the treatment of opiate withdrawal.
+It does not produce opioid intoxication like other opioids, and the FDA does not classify this drug as habit-forming.
 Clonidine is also beneficial in a therapeutic community, as it does not precipitate opiate withdrawal even if given before the next scheduled dose.

 Do not substitute these drugs with medications and herbal supplements without consulting your doctor.
 Alcohol and drugs, when combined with other agents, can lead to substance dependence, or result in adverse side effects.
 Talk to your doctor first before taking non-prescriptive medicines for certain illnesses, such as colds, fever, or flu.
 Stop taking the prescribed medications if you experienced allergic reactions after intake.

 For more information about at-home alcohol/drug detox and the efficacy of drug detox products, call 1-888-935-1318Who Answers?.
 This is a free hotline where you can get useful information about safe and approved detox products and related information.